Depending upon the amount and the circumstances of the purchase, there are four ways that university departments can procure goods and services:

 - Existing University, State or General Services Administration (GSA) Contract or Cooperative Buying Organizations

 - Delegated Purchasing Authority (DPA) for Purchases of $5,000 or less

-- Public Advertising the Procurement for Purchases greater than $5,000 with competetive Bid Proposals
+- Public Advertising the Procurement for Purchases greater than $5,000 with competitive Bid Proposals

 - Procurement qualifying for a Waiver of Advertising Bid Proposal for Purchases greater than $5,000

 Existing University, State or General Services Administration (GSA) Contract or Cooperative Buying Organizations

 Prior to initiating any purchasing activity, the department should contact Purchasing to ascertain whether the item or services can be procured thru an existing University, State of Michigan (i.e. MI Deal, MEHC, etc.), or General Service Administration contract or a Cooperative Buying Organization (E & I, TCPN, etc.) that award contracts on the basis of competitive bidding and/or negotiations.
 If this option exists, Purchasing will advise the department how to proceed.